-It is recommended that you seek advice from the Animal Welfare Officer or the Chair of the AEC before you lodge your application.
+- It is recommended that you seek advice from the Animal Welfare Officer or the Chair of the AEC before you lodge your application.

-> - Please ensure that you have provided a correct and current email address as we may need to contact you via email.
+- Please ensure that you have provided a correct and current email address as we may need to contact you via email.

-> All animal ethics submissions and reviews for conducting research or teaching projects which involve the use of animals, including new applications, amendments and annual reports will be completed via an online system.
+All animal ethics submissions and reviews for conducting research or teaching projects which involve the use of animals, including new applications, amendments and annual reports will be completed via an online system.

-> Log into the Animal Ethics Management System, using your MQ OneID (MQ2013XXXX, 4XXXXXXX or MQXXXXXXXX) and MQ OneID password to create and submit your Animal Ethics Online Application Form.
+Log into the Ethics, Biosafety and other Applications system using your MQ OneID (MQ2013XXXX, 4XXXXXXX or MQXXXXXXXX) and MQ OneID password to create and submit your Animal Ethics Online Application Form.
 Google Chrome is the preferred web browser to access the system.
 Do not use Internet Explorer.

-> Animal Ethics have implemented a Wiki page for Animal Ethics research at Macquarie University.
+Animal Ethics have implemented a Wiki page for Animal Ethics research at Macquarie University.
 Log in with your Macquarie University OneID.